 LOCATION: 4730 Crystal Springs Dr, Los Angeles, CA 90027

-Lothos, played by Rutger Hauer, has a base of operations at the Tower Theater in Downtown Los Angeles (800 S Broadway, Los Angeles, CA 90014).
-It has since been converted into an Apple Store.
+Lothos, played by Rutger Hauer, has a base of operations at the Tower Theater in Downtown Los Angeles.
+It has since been converted into a retail store and is open to the public.
 The same building appeared in the films “Mullholland Drive,” “The Omega Man,” “Fight Club,” “The Prestige,” “Coyote Ugly,” “Last Action Hero,” “Transformers,” “Ed Wood,” “End of Days,” “Inland Empire,” “She’s So Lovely,” “The Replacement Killers,” “The Good German,” “Dark Streets” and “The Mambo King,” as well as such TV shows as “Twin Peaks: The Return” and “Alias.”

 Pike, played by Luke Perry, lives in an apartment unit above a mechanic’s shop.
 He is visited in the night by Benny, played by David Arquette, who floats outside his window.